-The Remuneration Committee comprises all nonexecutive Directors of the Company and is chaired by Hazel Cameron.
+The Remuneration Committee comprises all Non-Executive Directors of the Company and is chaired by Hazel Cameron.

-The Remuneration Report and Policy contains details of the role of the committee and the work it has undertaken during the year under review can be found on pages 27 to 30 of this report.
+The Remuneration Report and Policy contains details of the role of the Remuneration Committee and the work it has undertaken during the year under review can be found on pages 23 to 26 of this report.